EWB-Alex/ewb-site/about.md

 title: About
 ---

-EWB is a small electronics shop focused on making fun and/or functional devices.
+EWB is a small electronics shop in Western Washington focused on making bespoke fun and/or functional devices.
 Custom commissions are currently closed.

-## Location

-The EWB-Cascadia facility is located in beautiful western Washington.

 ## Staff